Lia Curtin – BA English CK109 (2017)

 Marie Coffey, MA in Irish Writing and Film (2013)

 Having recently acquired a position as publishing editor for a global academic publishing house, I have come to realise how fundamental my MA in Irish Writing was in attaining this role.
-Whereas other university programmes I looked at seemed like stagnant and outmoded approaches to pedagogical instruction, UCC’s School of English conveyed an active commitment to the evolving nature of theoretical and academic scholarship.
+Whereas other university programmes I looked at seemed like stagnant and outmoded approaches to pedagogical instruction, UCC’s Department of English conveyed an active commitment to the evolving nature of theoretical and academic scholarship.
 Engaging in weekly class seminars and listening to renowned guest speakers on current literary trends in psychogeography, ecocriticism, and postcolonial transnationalism, I always felt confident that I was being set a contemporary and solid foundation for further academic studies, if I wished to pursue them.

 One of the most encouraging and comforting aspects of UCC’s English MA, was the diversity of the course’s focus and its awareness that its emerging English graduates held a range of aspirations, ranging from PhD scholarship, to journalism, marketing and publishing.
 Unsure about what career to pursue upon entering an MA, and acutely aware of an economic climate that portrayed employability as a ‘holy grail’ prospect, it was UCC’s persistent focus on digital e-learning, interconnected e-journals, and archival projects that convinced me to follow a Master’s degree at University College Cork.
 These projects have since proved to be imperative in securing a career in academic publishing.
 Having worked for two publishing houses since graduating from UCC, it was my course’s focus on databases, bibliography referencing, interactive presentations and en vogue debates concerning the rise of open access scholarship that have proved to be most valuable in obtaining a career in the protean environment of academic publishing.